How is ACRP-PM® Different from Other ACRP Certifications?

 The questions test knowledge at the recall, application, and analysis level, not just a recitation of facts.
 Some questions use hypothetical scenarios.

 The exam content is based on a process of peer review by subject matter experts.
 There are no “trick” questions on the exam, and there is no penalty for guessing.

-The exams are administered at computer terminals at secure testing centers.
+The exams are administered at computer terminals at secure testing centers or online via remote proctoring.
 Each candidate is provided a brief tutorial on navigating the exam prior to the official start time.
 Each candidate is allowed a maximum of 90 minutes to complete the 60 questions.
 Questions can be skipped, marked for review, and returned to at any time prior to submitting the exam for scoring.
 Results will be provided within six weeks of the testing window closing.